kindasneaki/Archipelago.RiskOfRain2/README.md

 I assume you already have an Archipelago server running.
 Instructions on how to run a server are available on https://archipelago.gg.

-Fill in the relevant info and click ConnectToAP to connect to the server
+Fill in the relevant info and click `Connect To AP` to connect to the server

 Keep password blank if there is no password on the server.

 ![In Lobby UI Example](./docs/img/lobby.png)

-Simply check `Enable Archipelago?` and when you start the run it will automatically connect and print a message stating successful connection in your in-game chat.
+Once connected it will print in chat that you have successfully connect!

 ## Changelog
 Internal versions are unreleased versions of the mod.
 They are pointed out in the changelog so that I can sort my work and to allow others to follow my progress between releases.

 **1.1.4**
 * Fixed Collect Bug.
+* Skip collected checks so you dont just send nothing.
 * Now connect to AP through lobby instead of with ready button.
-    *Chat enabled for single player
+  * Chat enabled for single player
 * Added Color to Players in chat for better readability.
 * Multi Client 4.0 support.
 * Original mod location https://thunderstore.io/package/ArchipelagoMW/Archipelago/